cloudmesh-community/book/chapters/msg/graphql.md

 # GraphQL :o:

+:o: TODO: the initial tutorial uses the term "repo" and "repos".
+However we shoudl provide terminology that is not abbreviated.
+Please verify if the cahnges are ok and fix it in the code.
+The code for now may still feature repo and repos

 :o: TODO: use full sentences, there are several ocasions where a sentence seems incomplete. such as Examples available at I will fix that pariculare example, but can you fix the other sentences ...